jonasblasques/data-engineering-zoomcamp-notes/1_Containerization-and-Infrastructure-as-Code/README.md

 # define what to do first when the container runs in this example, we will just run the script
 ENTRYPOINT ["python", "pipeline.py"]
 ```

+**WORKDIR /app :** This sets the default directory where all subsequent commands will be executed.
+Inside the container, this directory will be /app

+**ENTRYPOINT ["python", "pipeline.py"]:** This defines the default action the container will perform when it starts.
+In this case, it runs the pipeline.py script using Python.

 Let's build the image: